 The account will be passed to the collection agency, the debtor will be liable for all costs associated with collecting the debt.

-Debt cannot be written off without prior approval of the Chief Financial Officer.
+- Debt cannot be written off without prior approval in writing from the Chief Financial Officer.

-Applications for write off should be forwarded to email@example.com setting out the details of the invoices and the circumstances surrounding the request.
+- Applications for write off should be forwarded to email@example.com setting out the details of the invoices and the circumstances surrounding the request.

 - Accounts Receivable Account Application Form (Individual) (PDF)